slopjong/avr/eagle/projects/m8-usb-i2c-smd/README.md

 This board is very useful if you want to get started with some I2C protocol based components, e.g. temperature sensors, port expanders and flash ICs.

 The board contains a 2x5-pin connector for 5V, GND, SDA, SCL and an USB type B connector.
-See [avr/m8-usb-i2c](../../../../tree/master/m8-usb-i2c) for the firmware source code for this adapter's ATmega8 CPU.

-The USB firmware is compatible with Till Harbaum's usb-tiny45-irc board.
+See [avr/m8-usb-i2c](../../../../tree/master/m8-usb-i2c) for the source code of the firmware for this adapter's ATmega8 CPU.
+The USB firmware is compatible with Till Harbaum's [usb-tiny45-i2c](http://www.harbaum.org/till/i2c_tiny_usb) board.
 With Linux, you do not need any extra kernel modules, as this board already has a kernel module in the vanilla Linux kernel.

 ### Circuit schematics